FHantke/brave-browser-wiki/PR-Builder-overview.md

 This `Jenkinsfile` defines the pipeline that does:
 - create a new branch in `brave-browser` if it doesn't exist
-- do a rebase on `brave-browser` against PR target branch (if versions in `package.json` are different across the 2 repos)
 - push new branch
 - wait for 6m for the new branch to be discovered by the `brave-browser` pipeline
 - calls the `brave-browser` pipeline